bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

-# Basic of Kubernetes Networking
+# Basic of Kubernetes Deployments, Services, and Networking

 We will now refresh ourselves on some Kubernetes basic networking, using a deployment as an example.

-DNS is outside the scope of this.
+**Note** DNS is needed in a production Kubernegtes cluster, but is outside the scope of this module.
+This module will all be at Layers 3 and 4.

 # The Cluster